-What is the Otay Water District?
+About the Otay Water District

-The Board of Directors typically meets in open public session on the first Wednesday of each month at 3:30 p.m. at District headquarters.
+The board of directors typically meets in open public session on the first Wednesday of each month at 3:30 p.m. at District headquarters.
 The public is welcome to attend these meetings.

-The potable water delivered by Otay Water District is purchased from the opens in a new windowSan Diego County Water Authority or the opens in a new windowHelix Water District.
-Imported water is a mix of waters from the Colorado River and Northern California.
-Most of the water is purchased from the region’s primary importer, the opens in a new windowMetropolitan Water District of Southern California.
+The District serves the potable water needs of its customers by purchasing treated and desalinated water from the San Diego County Water Authority and treated water from the Helix Water District.
+The District takes delivery of most of this water through several connections to large diameter pipelines owned and operated by the Water Authority.
+Imported water is a mix of water from the Colorado River and Northern California.
+The Water Authority purchases most of its water from the region’s primary importer, the Metropolitan Water District of Southern California.

 Otay Water District owns and operates a wastewater collection system providing public sewer service to homes and businesses within the Jamacha drainage basin.
 The District delivers recycled water to customers through a dedicated distribution system where it is used to irrigate golf courses, playing fields, public parks, roadside landscapes, and open space in eastern Chula Vista.